 Upon completion of the Personal Fitness Trainer certificate program, you will receive a University of Utah Personal Fitness Trainer Certificate and will be prepared to pass one of the following National Certification Exams: American Council on Exercise (ACE), National Academy of Sports Medicine (NASM), or American College of Sports Medicine (ACSM).

 Over six million people work out with a personal trainer every year.
 If you love fitness, technique, instruction and all kinds of people, Personal Fitness Training might be the career for you!
 Our flexible, online program will give you the knowledge needed to begin a meaningful career in fitness.
-This program is created and taught by instructors that hold either a Master's or Ph.D Degree in Exercise Physiology, Kinesiology, Biomechanics, Physical Therapy, Nutrition, or other exercise science related field, and will prepare you for a career at medically-based fitness facilities, community wellness programs, personal training studios, physical therapy clinics, corporate fitness centers, YMCAs/JCCs, and private and commercial health clubs.
+This program is created and taught by instructors that hold either a Master's or Ph.D Degree in Exercise Physiology, Kinesiology, Biomechanics, Physical Therapy, Nutrition, or other exercise science related field, and will prepare you for a career with medical-based fitness facilities, community wellness programs, personal training studios, physical therapy clinics, corporate fitness centers, YMCAs/JCCs, and private and commercial health clubs.

 Program Cost - Tuition for the full certificate is $1495.
 Students may also register for classes individually rather than the full certificate program.